bmw-tech/widget_driver/README.md

 - [Source code](widget_driver_test)

-Contains helper classes to support with mocking your TestDrivers.
+Contains helper classes/methods to support with:

+- Testing your `DrivableWidgets`
+- Testing your `WidgetDrivers`
+- Mocking your `TestDrivers`

 Import it into your pubspec `dev_dependencies:` section.